ATTRM33/ATTRM33/README.md

-- 👋 Hi, I’m Zach and I am a student
+-  Hi, I’m Zach and I am a student
-- 👀 I’m interested in becoming more knowledgeable in software development.
+- I’m interested in becoming more knowledgeable in software development.
 I specifically am interested in front end web development, but I enjoy learning more about software development as a whole
-- 🌱 I’m currently learning C++, Javascript, HTML, Python, and CSS
+- I’m currently learning C++, Java, Javascript, HTML, Python, and CSS
-- 📫 How to reach me ...
+- How to reach me ...
 ATTRM33@gmail.com

 <!---